GrayAreaorg/dweb-curriculum/12-setting-up-a-mesh-network/README.md

-# Praxis 5: Setting up a Mesk Network
+# Praxis 5: Setting up a Mesh Network

 with Sarah Grant